mahmoudxkhaled/Inventory-Management-System/README.md

 Explore and showcase your products effortlessly.
 Add new products, edit details with ease, and keep your inventory up-to-date.

-Analytics and Trends:

-Unlock powerful analytics tools to delve into your sales data.
-Identify top-performing products, analyze sales trends, and make informed decisions to boost your business.

 Showcase Your Products:

 In addition to managing your retail operations, our website allows you to showcase your products to a wider audience.
 Enhance your online presence, attract customers, and drive sales by displaying your products with style.